RealDealCPA-VR/RealDealSkills/business-branding/README.md

-# Business Branding Skill
+# 🎨 Business Branding Skill

+**Turn a business idea into a full brand kit in one conversation.**

-Agent Skill that turns a business owner's intent into a coherent set of brand and marketing assets.
-Wraps the `pixio-skill` with a structured intake, a reusable brand system, and deliverable-specific guides.
+An Agent Skill that takes a business owner from *"I have a vibe in my head"* to a coherent set of logos, social posts, and ad creatives — without the agency invoice.
+Wraps `pixio-skill` with a structured intake, a reusable brand system, and deliverable-specific playbooks so every asset looks like it came from the same studio.

+---

+## ✨ What It Does

 This skill teaches compatible agents how to:

-- run a hybrid intake (structured questions for vibe, style, color scheme, logo type; free-form for audience, competitors, inspirations);
+- 🎯 **Run a hybrid intake** — structured picks for vibe, style, color scheme, and logo type, plus free-form on audience, competitors, and inspirations.
-- translate intake answers into a reusable prompt prefix that keeps every generated asset visually consistent;
+- 🧬 **Lock in a brand DNA** — translate intake answers into a reusable prompt prefix so every asset stays visually consistent.
-- generate 3 logo concepts matched to the chosen logo type (wordmark / lettermark / icon / combination);
+- 🅰️ **Generate logos** — 3 concepts matched to the chosen type (wordmark / lettermark / icon / combination).
-- generate social media posts in feed (1:1) and story (9:16) formats across 3 themes;
+- 📱 **Spin up social content** — feed (1:1) and story (9:16) posts across 3 themes.
-- generate ad creatives (hero banner, square display, optional IAB sizes);
+- 📢 **Produce ad creatives** — hero banner, square display, and optional IAB sizes.
-- generate short video ads on request only, with a credit-confirmation gate;
+- 🎬 **Drop video ads on demand** — short promos, opt-in only, with a credit check before the meter runs.
-- delegate all Pixio API mechanics (model discovery, params, uploads, polling, errors) to `pixio-skill` instead of duplicating that work.
+- 🔌 **Delegate the heavy lifting** — model discovery, params, uploads, polling, and errors all go through `pixio-skill`.

+---

-## Install
+## 🚀 Install

 From a local checkout: